 The Solar Energy Corporation of India (SECI) has extended bid submission deadlines for a number of solar projects with battery storage co-location requirements.

 At the beginning of this week, the state-owned group, operated through the Ministry of New and Renewable Energy (MNRE) said that the deadlines had been extended for two large-scale project tenders announced through a 2015 Prime Minister’s Development Package (PMDP) to Leh and Kargil, two towns in the territory of Ladakh.

 Comprising two equally-sized 7MW solar PV facilities with 21MWh of battery energy storage systems (BESS), the deadlines have been pushed back to 30 June 2020, from 1 June.
-The India Energy Storage Alliance (IESA) trade group notes that this is the second time the bid submissions deadline has been extended for the 14MW / 42MWh tender.
+The India Energy Storage Alliance (IESA) trade association notes that this is the second time the bid submissions deadline has been extended for the 14MW / 42MWh tender.

 SECI has also extended the deadline for developers submitting bids to work on 4MW of grid-connected floating solar PV power plants, at kampong Dam, Diglipur in North Andaman.
 These are proposed to be co-located with 2MW / 1MW of BESS.
 The deadline has been extended to 15 June 2020.